CharB-22/OC-SnowTricks/README.md

 In order to test the application and all its features, a super user has been created in the fixtures.
 In order to connect using this credentials:
   * Username : SuperAdmin
   * Password : SuperAdmin

+## Set Up

+You can see the final demo website on this live URL : https://snowtricks-community.herokuapp.com/